sous-chefs/ruby_build/README.md

 Determines how to handle installing updates to the ruby-build framework.
 There are currently 2 valid values:

-- `"none"`, `false`, or `nil`: will not update ruby-build and leave it in its current state.
+- `"none"`: will not update ruby-build and leave it in its current state.
-- `"sync"` or `true`: updates ruby-build to the version specified by the `git_ref` attribute or the head of the master branch by default.
+- `"sync"`: updates ruby-build to the version specified by the `git_ref` attribute or the head of the master branch by default.

 The default is `"none"`.